 27. Take a Helicopter Tour

 Helicopter tours are a great way to explore Maui in a short amount of time.
 You can also see parts of the island that are inaccessible any other way.
-Helicopter tours are some of the best fun things to do on Maui that allow you to sit back and relax while the pilot guides you through beautiful landscapes.
+Helicopter tours are some of the most fun things on Maui that allow you to sit back and relax while the pilot guides you through beautiful landscapes.

 Maui is very mountainous, especially West Maui, making it a perfect place to do a helicopter tour.
-There are so many valleys and ridges, hence its nickname of the Valley Isle.
+There are so many valleys and ridges, hence its nickname, the Valley Isle.

 I recommend this West Maui and Molokai Special 45-minute Helicopter Tour.
-West Maui is the best part of Maui to see by air, and you’ll get the added benefit of seeing Molokai by air as well.
+West Maui is the best part of Maui to see by air, and you’ll also get the added benefit of seeing Molokai by air.
 Molokai is a different island within Maui County and one that not very many people visit.

 How can I get to Maui, HI?

 Maui is only accessible by airplane.
-I recommend checking out Scott’s Cheap Flights to find great deals to Kahului Airport (OGG).
+I recommend checking out Going.com (Formerly Scott’s Cheap Flights) to find great deals at Kahului Airport (OGG).